 Introduction: All about Ozone

-Like other environmental problems, Ozone Depletion is one that is very important, and rightly so, considered as a major environmental issue by many environmental scientists all over the world.
+Like other environmental concerns, ozone depletion is an important issue and considered a major environmental issue by many environmental scientists.

 Have you ever felt the sun’s intensity ripping through your skin on a hot afternoon?
 Probably so.

 But the sun is nowhere near the earth.
 The sun is estimated to be about 150 million kilometers (93 million miles) from our planet earth.
 Every day, as the sun rises, we begin to feel the heat.
 This heat is radiated through millions of space, and yet we still feel it.

 The rays from the sun contain Ultra Violet Rays (UV Rays).
 UV rays are not all bad, because it helps humans with Vitamin D. But too much of it is very dangerous.

 Manufacturing activities have caused a disturbance in the atmosphere’s natural balance since the industrial revolution.
 That has opened up the atmosphere for more UV rays to come through to the earth.